GraceBowles/refernce-website/README.md

   The <small></small> tag is used to reduce the size and emphasis on content.

 6. Explain block Elements and also explain the list of block elements and why they are used from below:
+    - Block elements are a HTML element that starts a new line on the web page and extends to the full horizontal space of its parent element.

  - html
+    HTML is the standard language used to discribe the content on a web browsers.
  - head

  - body

  - header

  - nav